supertokens/supertokens-node-postgres-ref-jwt/docs/introduction/what-and-why.md

 <div style="height: 20px"></div>
 <div class="specialNote">
-This library only supports a single instance of MySQL.
-We are working on an enterprise version that will support many MySQL instances.
+This library only supports a single instance of PostgreSQL.
+We are working on an enterprise version that will support many PostgreSQL instances.
 </div>
 <div style="height: 20px"></div>